Tupelo is an enchanting city in Mississippi, featuring a delightful mix of history, art, culture, and scenic natural beauty.

 In addition to Café 212, you may also want to visit Kermit’s Outlaw Kitchen, which specializes in local and American cuisine.

 They’re known for their meat-centric dishes and source majority of their ingredients from local farms.

-Try mind-blowing juicy burgers at Mugshots Grill and Bar.
+Try the Juicy Burgers at Mugshots Grill and Bar

-This historic Civil War battlefield is where the Union troops defeated the Confederate army after a battle lasting for two days in July 1864.
+Tupelo National Battlefield is where the Union troops defeated the Confederate Army after a battle that lasted for two days in July 1864.